Royal House of Keoua Nui

 She was a royal member of the Kamehameha dynasty, through her great grandfather, Kealiʻimaikaʻi, who was a brother of King Kamehameha the Great.
 Therefore, the High Chiefess Emma was selected by HM King Kamehameha III to be eligible for the throne and was sent to be groomed at the Chiefs' Children's School, where she lived and was educated with her cousin and future husband, Prince Alexander Liholiho (King Kamehameha IV) whom she married on June 19, 1856.

 On May 20, 1858 Emma gave birth to her only child, a son, Prince Albert Edward Kauikeaouli Kaleiopapa Kamehameha.
 Queen Victoria of England was his godmother, and was given the name Albert Edward after her husband.
 Unfortunately, the young prince died at the age of four and a year later, her husband, King Kamehameha IV died in 1863.

 Queen Emma, who was dedicated to health care and education, with her husband, King Kamehameha IV, were the founders of The Queen's Medical Center, St. Andrews Priory, ʻIolani School and St. Andrews Cathedral.

-The Dowager Queen Emma In 1883, suffered the first of several small strokes and died two years later on April 25, 1885 at the age of 49, she left the bulk of her estate to the trust of the Queen's Hospital as well as some scholarships.
+The Dowager Queen Emma In 1883, suffered the first of several small strokes and died two years later on April 25, 1885 at the age of 49, she left the bulk of her estate to the trust of the Queen's Hospital as well as scholarships.